 No, Stay Play Explore tickets can only be purchased on-line or in person at any of the participating hotels, or through Leicestershire Promotions.
 Find our more from the Stay, Play, Explore Site

 Can I visit more than once with the same Stay, Play and Explore ticket?

-You can visit a maximum of three attractions from the list of five ONCE over a year period, or until the validity date stamped on the ticket.
+You can visit a maximum of three attractions from the list of five ONCE over a year period, or until the validity date stated on your email confirmation.